Calculating the costs of study abroad

 - emergency funds in case you suddenly need to return home during the year (e.g. credit card or savings).

-Dont book flights until you have had formal confirmation of your acceptance from your host university, and, where applicable, you have obtained your visa.
+We recommend you dont book flights until you have had formal confirmation of your acceptance from your host university, and, where applicable, you have obtained your visa.
 This may unfortunately mean you wont be able to take advantage of cheaper advanced flight bookings.
 Read "Help with travel, medical and insurance costs" in Tuition fees and loans.

 Immunisations and Medicals